wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 each holding a locked block in their private L1 cache, the address of which is being locked in the other.
 This case will not occur in the baseline system, because no other memory uop will be between the load uop for locking and the store uop for unlocking.
+With the removal of the fence, however, an earlier store may be handled by the cache, after the locking load uop is.
+In this case, since uops are drained from the store buffer in-order, the intermediate store uop will block the following unlocking store uop from draining, which further prevents itself from being serviced, as the address is locked in another processor.